 A. General Listed Species Surveys

-1. The Licensee shall follow the current survey protocols for all listed species that may occur within the Certified facility area to be impacted, as well as accessible appropriate buffers within the Licensee property or rights-of-way as defined by the listed species survey protocols, prior to conducting detailed surveys.
+1. The Licensee shall follow the current survey protocols for all listed species that may occur within the Certified Facility area to be impacted, as well as accessible appropriate buffers within the Licensee property or rights-of-way as defined by the listed species survey protocols, prior to conducting detailed surveys.
 Guidance related to general and species-specific survey protocols can be found in FWC’s Florida Wildlife Conservation Guide (FWCG) at http://myfwc.com/conservation/value/fwcg/.

 2. Surveys shall be conducted prior to clearing and construction in accordance with the survey protocols.
 The results of those surveys shall be provided to the FWC in a report and coordination shall occur with the FWC on appropriate impact avoidance, minimization, or mitigation methodologies.
 Reports may be sent to: ConservationPlanningServices@MyFWC.com.